deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 **Isn’t it unusual for you to have surrendered the title?**

 *“Yeah, but there’s precedent.
-Finn just needed to prove to me and the Clan that he could handle it, and there ain’t any better way to do that than a good tussle!
+Fiin just needed to prove to me and the Clan that he could handle it, and there ain’t any better way to do that than a good tussle!
 He held up, I stepped down and became Champion Emeritus.
 Stoneback’s in the* ***right*** *paws for what’s coming.”*

 The next part of the interview shifted to decidedly darker topics.